mongodb/selected-tests/README.md

 Its options are described below.
 ```
-  --start TEXT              The date to begin analyzing the project at - has
-                            to be an iso date.
-Default is 5 days ago
+  --start TEXT                    The date to begin analyzing the project at - has to be an iso date.
+                                  Example: 2019-10-11T19:10:38
+                                  [required]

-  --end TEXT                The date to stop analyzing the project at - has to
-                            be an iso date.
-Default is the time at which the
+  --end TEXT                      The date to stop analyzing the project at - has to be an iso date.
-                            command is run
+                                  Example: 2019-10-11T19:10:38
+                                  [required]

-  --org-name TEXT           The Github organization name - defaults to mongodb
+  --org-name TEXT                 The Github organization name - defaults to mongodb.

-  --file-regex TEXT         Regex that will be used to map what files mappings
-                            will be created for.
-Defaults to '.*'
+  --source-file-regex TEXT        Regex to determine what files mappings will be created for.
+                                  Example: 'src.*'
+                                  [required]

-  --module-name TEXT        The name of the associated module that should be
+  --module-name TEXT              The name of the associated module that should be analyzed.
-                            analyzed.
-Default is none.
+                                  Example: enterprise

-  --module-file-regex TEXT  Regex that will be used to map what module files
-                            mappings will be created.
-Default is '.*'
+  --module-source-file-regex TEXT Regex to determine what module files mappings will be created for.
+                                  Example: 'src.*'
+                                  [required if module-name is non-empty]

-  --output-file TEXT        Path to a file where the task mappings should be
+  --output-file TEXT              Path to a file where the task mappings should be written to.
-                            written to.
-Default is to output to stdout
+                                  Example: 'output.txt'

   --help                          Show this message and exit.

 ```